This week, I want to share a specific way you can deal with your negative emotions.

 Lying in my bed with my hands on my chest and stomach, sending love and realizing I need to trust myself more, I said “Thank you” to my fear.
 Thank you for wanting me to feel safe.

-They tell us that “something” isn’t right the way it is.
-That we yearn for “something”.
+It tells you that “something” isn’t right the way it is.
+That you yearn for “something” other than that.

 - Stop resisting it – locate it in your body, (where it is), and express that you welcome your emotion